DatLe7/dat-notes/Classes/CSE 40/15 Data Wrangling part 3.md

 ### Row Compression
 - Sometimes it makes sense to reduce the number of rows in your data by merging two or more rows into one.

+### Joining Data
+- Another approach to feature construction is by joining tables in a variety of ways.
+	- Joining == combining data from columns of two (or more) different data tables.